 Introduction

-A functional healthcare system needs to be effective and efficient so, to achieve optimal healthcare, the role of a preceptor is extremely important.
+A functional healthcare system needs to be effective and efficient, so to achieve optimal healthcare, the role of a preceptor is extremely important.
 These preceptors help new registered nurses (RNs) through supervision and support the RNs’ development and socialization.
 Preceptors facilitate the advancement of nurses and allow them to adapt quickly to the ever-changing requirements of the healthcare systems.
-Through their guidance, the preceptees become an optimal fit within the medical field.
+Through their guidance, the preceptors become an optimal fit within the medical field.
 This supervision is not only beneficial for new RNs but also allows them to easily integrate into the teams without being a hindrance (Bartlett et al., 2020).
-Healthcare professionals undergo training programs to take on take on the duties of a preceptor.
-There are many training programs like Nurse Practitioner Preceptor, Neonatal Nurse Practitioner Preceptor, Pediatric Nurse Practitioner Preceptor, etc. however this paper will focus on Family Nurse Practitioner (FNP) Preceptor Training Program.
-This educational program is designed to help family nurse practitioners to transition from their current role as staff members into a preceptor’s role.
+Healthcare professionals undergo training programs to take on the duties of a preceptor.
+There are many training programs, including Nurse Practitioner Preceptor, Neonatal Nurse Practitioner Preceptor, Pediatric Nurse Practitioner Preceptor, etc.; however, this paper will focus on the Family Nurse Practitioner (FNP) Preceptor Training Program.
+This educational program is designed to help family nurse practitioners transition from their current role as staff members into a preceptor’s role.
 The program employs a range of teaching strategies that promote active learning and result in the acquisition and integration of new knowledge, skills, and attitudes (Association of Surgical Technology, 2021).

 Justification of the Project

 The preceptors are necessary for the advancement of the RNs’ skills and knowledge.
 These preceptors are trained academically and made experientially qualified to become an extension of the medical staff.
 Their guidance to RNs is irreplaceable as it aids their progression and helps them reach their academic goals.
-A training program is an integral part of becoming a preceptor and the preceptors must be able to avail these training programs for their respective fields, so in the case of FNPs who are trying to advance their careers; it becomes imperative that they receive formal training in their respective field.
+A training program is an integral part of becoming a preceptor, and the preceptors must be able to avail these training programs for their respective fields, so in the case of FNPs who are trying to advance their careers, it becomes imperative that they receive formal training in their respective fields.
 This training program allows the preceptors to gain an understanding of their responsibilities and develops the skills required to perform the role of the preceptor effectively.
-An excellent training program reviews the clinical skills, offers opportunities to review the policies and procedures in the related field.
+An excellent training program reviews the clinical skills and offers opportunities to review the policies and procedures in the related field.
 It equips the potential preceptors with the ability to develop teaching strategies that they may use to train future nurse practitioners.
 Apart from this knowledge and skill-based training, the program is also significant in developing certain attitudes which are required to be a successful preceptor.
-Practicing self-evaluation helps in the identification of individual leadership styles.
+Practising self-evaluation helps in the identification of individual leadership styles.
 For this reason “Adaptive Training”, is provided to develop flexibility towards different personalities.
-Adaptive Training is an interactive training tool that uses machine learning and mediated resources to meet the unique learning requirement of the students.
-It is a great educational tool to help the trainees in completing their training effectively.
+Adaptive Training is an interactive training tool that uses machine learning and mediated resources to meet the unique learning requirements of the students.
+It is a great educational tool to help trainees complete their training effectively.
 Moreover, the adaptive training program is provided to develop flexibility towards different personalities as the preceptors will be training others in the future (Dingle & Avant, 2018).
-The preceptor training program for family nurse practitioners is important in equipping them with the appropriate knowledge, skills, and behaviors required for this mentorship role.
+The preceptor training program for family nurse practitioners is important in equipping them with the appropriate knowledge, skills, and behaviours required for this mentorship role.

 Purpose of the Project